Terms of Service

 11.6 Content Responsibility.
 Labels and Distributors are solely responsible for ensuring they hold all necessary rights to content uploaded on behalf of artists.
 Uploading content without appropriate rights authorization is a violation of these Terms and the partner agreement.

 11.7 Master Lock.
-For catalog integrity, Soundvia may apply a master lock to official label-uploaded tracks, restricting artist-side editing of canonical audio masters and locked metadata fields.
+For catalog integrity, Soundvia LLC may apply a master lock to official label-uploaded tracks, restricting artist-side editing of canonical audio masters and locked metadata fields.

 12. GEOGRAPHIC ACCESS RESTRICTIONS

-12.1 Soundvia restricts access to the Platform from certain geographic regions based on legal, regulatory, or operational requirements.
+12.1 Soundvia LLC restricts access to the Platform from certain geographic regions based on legal, regulatory, or operational requirements.
 Users in restricted regions will be redirected to an unavailability page.

 12.2 Geographic determination is made using country codes supplied by CDN request headers.
 We do not perform precise IP-based geolocation.